Hoechst AG: Postwar timeline

-1987 — Hoechst acquired the American chemical company Celanese and formed a new Hoechst subsidiary in the US, Hoechst Celanese.

-1988 — Hoechst AG sold Berger, Jenson and Nicholson Ltd to Williams Holdings.
+In 1987, Hoechst acquired the American chemical company Celanese and formed a new Hoechst subsidiary in the US, Hoechst Celanese.
+A year later, Hoechst AG sold Berger, Jenson and Nicholson Ltd to Williams Holdings.

-1995 — Hoechst merges with Marion Merrell Dow of Kansas City, Missouri forming U.S. subsidiary Hoechst Marion Roussel (HMR).
+In 1995, Hoechst merged with Marion Merrell Dow of Kansas City, Missouri forming U.S. subsidiary Hoechst Marion Roussel (HMR).

-1997 — Hoechst underwent a realignment wherein its various businesses were transferred to independent companies, including Nutrinova and Clariant.
+In 1997, Hoechst underwent a realignment wherein its various businesses were transferred to independent companies, including Nutrinova and Clariant.

-1999 (December 7) — Hoechst and Rhône-Poulenc settle Federal Trade Commission charges that merger would violate U.S. antitrust laws;

-1999 — Aventis was formed when Hoechst AG merged with Rhône-Poulenc S.A.
+Aventis was formed in 1999 after Hoechst AG merged with Rhône-Poulenc S.A.
 The merged company was headquartered in Strasbourg, Eastern France.
-As part of the merger, the company demerged many of its industrial businesses into Celanese, which became an independent company again (e.g. the engineering polymers business Ticona).
+As part of the merger, the company demerged many of its industrial businesses into Celanese, which became an independent company again (e.g. the engineering polymers business Ticona).In the same year, Hoechst and Rhône-Poulenc settled Federal Trade Commission charges stating that the merger would violate U.S. antitrust laws.

-2005 — The company became a wholly owned subsidiary of Sanofi-Aventis (now called Sanofi).
+In 2005, the company became a wholly owned subsidiary of Sanofi-Aventis (now called Sanofi).